I recommend BoVest to all windsurfers for whom the freedom of movement is essential. Its buoyancy can also be an advantage while water start.

-I also enjoyed the fact that when inflated the vest kept provided extra insulation and it felt much warmer in the water.
+I also enjoyed the fact that when inflated the vest kept providing extra insulation and I felt much warmer in the water.

 In my opinion, BoVest is an interesting option for those doing the water sports.
 It is very simple to use.
-When fully inflated it gives a safe buoyancy and keep a body in the safe position in the water, yet it feels just like an ordinary lycra when deflated.
+When fully inflated it gives a safe buoyancy and keeps your body in the safe position in the water, yet it feels just like an ordinary lycra when deflated.

 Jurek " KAMIENNY" Makowiecki

 We tested Bovest with my 13-year old son.
 He is just moving from a twintip to a directional board – thus he knows what waves and breakers are, he’s been worked and underwater for a bit too long too.
 The vest helped him to become familiar with the environment in a stress-free way.
-Usually it was inflated just a little bit, we really just wanted to get the feeling that there is “something” there which will help if things go awry, he knew that at any pointy he’ll be able to further inflate the vest and unclip from his equipment if he really needs to.
+Usually it was inflated just a little bit, we really just wanted him to get the feeling that there is “something” there which will help if things go awry, he knew that at any pointy he’ll be able to further inflate the vest and unclip from his equipment if he really needs to.
 After training for 2 weeks at Cabo Verde, the boy is not shy of any surf, and he handles them quite well.
-I think that top a large extent it’s down to the feeling of safety which Bovest gives him.
+I think that BoVest gives my son and me feeling of safety.

 Apart from the safety features, the Bovest inflatable flotation vest has one major advantage – when “at rest” it is just an ordinary lycra – a t-shirt far from uncool.
 And for many, particularity younger riders, this is of paramount importance… as you can look cool on the beach with the vest deflated and only inflate it where no one can see you. ☺